-Key management consists of members of the Board of Directors and members of group management.
-The compensation paid or payable to key management, including employer's social security contributions, is as follows:
+Key management consists of members of Board of Directors and members of Executive Management.
+The compensation paid or payable to key management (all for short-term benefits), including employer's social security contributions, amounted to CHF 1 201 (2014/15 CHF 1 166).